ambernettech/chefdk-fundamentals/scene_10-GUIDE.md

 Similar to checking for cookbooks, we do the same here but for nodes.
 We see none and then we walk through bootstrapping a new node with them.
 Then we check out that list again and see the new node added.

 Now we need to give that node a run list.
 We add a cookbook to the run list and then demonstrate logging into the remote node and running chef-client.

+### Organizations

+An organization does not always mean your company.
+Within your company you may feel the need to create separate organizations for each of your business units.
+You may find that the goals, systems and cookbooks of your cloud applications team is not the same as your corporate website team, or your desktop applications team.
+In those instances create new organizations to manage them all seems appropriate.

+Some people use organizations as a gating system as well.
+As no cookbooks and other materials are not shared between organizations some teams need to only allow certain access to certain individuals.
+Some teams within a company have created two separate organizations.
+One for their development and testing.
+And one for production.
+This ensures that nothing reaches these other organizations unless it is explicitly copied over.
+This can be a benfit and it can also be a hazard as it introduces a new release system to manage.